polca/ScenarioLink/README.md

 ## Installation

 1. Activate your existing Activity Browser conda environment.
-2. Install the ScenarioLink plugin using conda:
+2. Install the ScenarioLink plugin using Pypi or conda:

     ```bash
+    pip install ab-plugin-scenariolink
+    ```

+    ```bash
     conda install -c romainsacchi ab_plugin_scenariolink
     ```

-3. Launch the Activity Browser.
+4. Launch the Activity Browser.
-4. Navigate to `Tools > Plugins` and select ScenarioLink from the plugin list.
+5. Navigate to `Tools > Plugins` and select ScenarioLink from the plugin list.

 ## Usage